 Anorexia can take a heavy physical toll.
 Very low food intake and inadequate nutrition causes a person to become very thin.
 The body is forced to slow down to conserve energy causing irregularities or loss of menstruation, constipation and abdominal pain, irregular heart rhythms, low blood pressure, dehydration and trouble sleeping.
 Some people with anorexia might also use binge eating and purge behaviors, while others only restrict eating.

 Bulimia Nervosa.
-Someone living with bulimia will feel out of control when binging on very large amounts of food during short periods of time, and then desperately try to rid himself of the extra calories using forced vomiting, abusing laxatives or excessive exercise.
+People living with bulimia will feel out of control when binging on very large amounts of food during short periods of time, and then desperately try to rid themselves of the extra calories using forced vomiting, abusing laxatives or excessive exercise.
 This becomes a repeating cycle that controls many aspects of the person’s life and has a very negative effect both emotionally and physically.
 People living with bulimia are usually normal weight or even a bit overweight.

 The emotional symptoms of bulimia include low self-esteem overly linked to body image, feelings of being out of control, feeling guilty or shameful about eating and withdrawal from friends and family.